NunoSempere/rosenrot-browser/README.md

 make install # or sudo make install
 ```

 You can also see more detailed instructions [here](./user-scripts/ubuntu-20.04/install-with-dependencies.sh), for Ubuntu 20.04 in particular—though they should generalize trivially.
+Or a video installing rosenrot in a fresh Ubuntu 20.04 virtual machine [here](https://video.nunosempere.com/w/t3oAvJLPHTSAMViQ6zbwTV).

 ### 👐 Contribute